-The last day to submit the 2024 application is , 2024.
+The last day to submit the 2025 application is the first Friday in November - November 7, 2025.

-Applications submitted after the close of business on this date will not be accepted.
+Applications submitted after the close of business 4:30 p.m. on this date will not be accepted.
 Applications not considered at the December Board of Review meeting cannot be considered for the current year.
 You are encouraged to file at least two weeks prior to the final acceptance date.
 State law requires that homeowners submit a new application each year the assistance is needed.